 In 1890 O. B. Nelson and Peter B. Nelson opened a store on the Colville Indian Reservation just south of the Canadian border, mainly to trade with the Indians.
 When the northern half of the reservation was opened to mineral prospecting, the Nelsons patented the townsite of Nelson as a placer claim.
 To facilitate duty-free trade with prospectors and miners, they soon built a store that straddled the United States-Canadian border.
 As both countries frowned upon this arrangement, the brothers were forced to move their store back into Nelson.

-In 1897 the town was designated the first post office on the Colville Reservation, with Peter Nelson as postmaster, and was platted in 1902.
-In order to avoid confusion with Nelson, British Columbia, its name was changed to Danville, after Spokane pioneer Daniel Drumheller (1840-1925), a prosperous cattle dealer who ran large herds to supply meat to the miners.
+In 1897 the town was designated the first post office on the Colville Reservation, with Peter Nelson as postmaster, and was platted in 1899 by the Danville Mining Company.
+In order to avoid confusion with Nelson, British Columbia, a town on the same Great Northern rail line, the mining company re-named the town Danville in 1901.

 The Republic Mining District